PX4/PX4-user_guide/en/frames_plane/turbo_timber_evolution.md

 ![Turbo Timber Evolution Build](../../assets/airframes/fw/turbo_timber_evolution/pitotpodinstalled.png)

-These 4 leads were then taped to the underside of the wing running back to the Pixhawk 4 Mini.
+These four leads were then taped to the underside of the wing running back to the Pixhawk 4 Mini.

 The lid of the pitot pod was initially taped in place to allow the setup to be tested and modified if needed after first flight.
 After the first flight, the lid was hot glued in place.